Bright-Lotus/zeldita/README.md

 # Zeldita
-A discord bot for a discord server
+A customized discord bot for a discord server